irdest/irdest/docs/developer/src/social/contributions.md

 [mono repo]: https://git.irde.st/we/irdest
 [mailing list]: https://lists.irde.st/archives/list/community@lists.irde.st/

+## Reporting an issue

+Irdest has a lot of bugs and many things are still missing!
+If you've encountered a problem, we would highly appreciate it if you could tell us about it.

+Since we use our own gitlab instance (and don't want to open registrations without verification) it's hard to submit issues via gitlab.

+To submit an issue, just write an e-mail to the [community mailinglist](), in a format like: `[BUG] ratman: sometimes crashes when ...` or `[QUESTION] irdest-proxy: how to set ...`, etc.  Do please try to search for an existing e-mail thread in the [mail archive]() first though.

 ## Submitting an MR

+If you want an account for development, please say hi in the Matrix channel so we know who you are.

 - If a relevant issue exists, please tag in your description
 - Include a short description of the accumulative changes